We have moved to 2612 Quadra St., north of Kings & Quadra, ground floor of Blue Bird Cabs! Take the doors on the RIGHT!!

 • WE WILL CONTINUE TO MASK, because immunocompromised people matter.
 If you forget yours, we have medical masks available for $2.

 • We keep our front door locked all day Mondays AND Tuesdays-Saturdays BEFORE 11am & AFTER 6pm.
-During those times, we will be letting you in at 5-10 minutes before your appointment time.
+During those times, please wait at the door, your practitioner will let you in shortly.

 • We are appointment-only, no walk-ins.